HealthHacks PH Website Case Study

 (Let the images finish loading before reading.
 It might take a while.)

 Back in 2015, a few of my friends and I founded HealthHacks PH, a non-profit organization that promotes healthcare innovation and technology to the youth.
 Every year, we organize an event called HealthHacks, a health-focused hackathon exclusively for students.

-This year, I offered to lead the monstrous task of designing and coding a website for HealthHacks.
-Other than a bit of help from my friends Mike, Philly, and Pia, I challenged myself to sketch, design, and code this website from scratch on my own.
+In 2017, I offered to lead the task of designing and coding a website for HealthHacks.
+Other than a bit of help from a couple of friends, I challenged myself to sketch, design, and code this website from scratch on my own.
 Below is the process I took into creating this website.
-The finished product can be found here.
+A copy of the site I designed and coded can be found here.

 Part 1: Identifying the Problem

 “If I had an hour to solve a problem, I’d spend 55 minutes thinking about the problem, and 5 minutes thinking about solutions.” — Albert Einstein